 Warsaw, June 27, AZERTAC

-Following the ceremony of signing documents, President of the Republic of Azerbaijan Ilham Aliyev and President of the Republic of Poland Andrzej Duda have made statements for the press.
+President of the Republic of Azerbaijan Ilham Aliyev and President of the Republic of Poland Andrzej Duda attended the event.

 © Content from this site must be hyperlinked when used.